AdobeDocs/experience-manager-cloud-service.zh-Hant/help/journey-headless/developer/update-your-content.md

 Content Fragments are a specific type of Asset, see Working with Content Fragments.

-For further information about features available through the API see:
+For more information about features available through the API see:

 * The Assets REST API (Additional Resources)
 * Entity Types, where the features specific to each supported type (as relevant to Content Fragments) are explained